 One of the most immediate benefits of interval training is that it revs up your metabolism, allowing you to burn calories more freely.
 Even better, the fat-burning that’s jump-started through interval training has a stronger impact on those stubborn problem areas, especially belly fat.

-If you’re in the habit of preparing three full meals, consider switching to five smaller meals, but in a short time space.
-For older women with slower metabolism, full meals eaten several hours apart can cause your insulin levels to rise and fall unhealthily.
-Instead, keep your metabolism steady with about five smaller meals, eaten every few hours.
-If you are doing intermittent fasting, which will also help you lose weight, just keep those meals in between your eating hours
+If you’re in the habit of preparing three full meals, consider switching to five smaller meals but in a shorter timeframe.
+For older women with a slower metabolism, full meals eaten several hours apart can cause your insulin levels to rise and fall unhealthily.
+Instead, keep your metabolism steady with about five smaller meals eaten every few hours.
+If you are doing intermittent fasting, which will also help you lose weight, just keep those meals in between your eating hours.

 These snacks don’t have to be time-consuming to prepare.
 The key is to keep blood sugar steady by pairing a starchy or sweet food with a protein source.
 A single slice of bread with peanut butter is a classic balance of carbs and protein, as is Greek yogurt with blueberries.

 Some nutrients can be special weapons in the fight against the middle-aged spread.
+These nutrients help control blood sugar and burn fat, along with safeguarding our bones.
 But because your body begins making smaller amounts of these compounds as you age, they need to be consumed in foods or supplements.
-These nutrients help control blood sugar and burn fat, along with safeguarding our bones.

 Omega-3 fatty acids are “good” dietary fats that help you more efficiently burn unwanted body fat.
 You probably already know that Omega-3s are heart-healthy and may have become familiar with the foods that are rich in these fatty acids.
 They include eggs and fatty fish such as salmon.
 If you dislike these foods, look for fish oil pills or other Omega-3 supplements.